Tax components allow you to combine different taxes into a single group. For example, a sales tax might combine a state level and local level tax.

 To add and define tax components in a tax group

-If you are not already on the Tax Group page, navigate to Admin > Setup > Tax Groups > Select the Tax Group name.
+If you are not already on the Tax Group page, click the Admin icon and navigate to Setup > Tax Groups > select the tax group name.

 Click the Component tab.